AyalaVirtual/FizzbuzzAPI/README.md

 <b>User Story 1:</b>
 <br>
-As a user, I want to be able to search for different fizzbuzzes so that I can discover new fizzbuzzes.
+As a user, I want to be able to list all fizzbuzzes so that I can view all fizzbuzzes.
 (GET all fizzbuzzes)

 <b>Acceptance Criteria:</b>
 <br>
-* User can search for all fizzbuzzes.
+* User can list all fizzbuzz objects.
 * Search results should display a list of all fizzbuzzes.

 <b>User Story 2:</b>
 <br>
-As a user, I want to be able to search for specific fizzbuzzes so that I can view its specific details (user agent, creation date, and message ).
+As a user, I want to be able to retrieve a single fizzbuzz object so that I can view its specific details (user agent, creation date, and message).
 (GET individual fizzbuzz by fizzbuzz ID)

 <b>Acceptance Criteria:</b>
 <br>
-* User can filter search results by fizzbuzz.
+* User can retrieve a single fizzbuzz object.
 * Search results should return an exact match to the user's search criteria.

 <b>User Story 3:</b>
 <br>
-As a user, I want to be able to create a new fizzbuzz so that I can save it.
+As a user, I want to be able to create a new fizzbuzz object so that I can save it.
 (POST fizzbuzz)

 <b>Acceptance Criteria:</b>
 <br>
-* User can create new fizzbuzzes.
+* User can create a new fizzbuzz object.
-* User can save newly created fizzbuzzes.
+* User can save newly created fizzbuzz objects.